Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: Relations of total heat current deficit in lone-qubit Markovian limit and under non-Markovian dynamics

-for \(i=1,2\), and where \(\chi_{12}\) is given by Eq.~(\ref{bhir-kare-imarat}).
+for \(i=1,2\), where \(\chi_{12}\) is given by Eq.~(\ref{bhir-kare-imarat}).
 Note that the Markovian-like part is structurally similar to that of \(\int_0^t\Delta J dt\) in the lone-qubit Markovian limit given in Eq.~(\ref{delta J}).
-However, there are significant differences, and they are signaled by the ``tildes" in Eqs.~(\ref{mahalagane}) and (\ref{gagane}).
-In particular, \(\tilde{\rho}_{th_i}\) is not necessarily the thermal state of qubit \(i\).
+However, there are significant differences, which are indicated by tildes in Eqs.~(\ref{mahalagane}) and (\ref{gagane}).
+In particular, \(\tilde{\rho}_{\text{th}_i}\) is not necessarily the thermal state of qubit \(i\).
 Also, the evolved state \(\tilde{\rho}_i(t)\) is obtained by tracing out the other qubit from the two-qubit evolved state \(\rho_{12}(t)\).
-Moreover, the second term, that appears in the non-Markovian case in the expression for \(\tilde{\sigma}_i\) in Eq.~(\ref{eq:EPR_nm}), leads to the non-Markovian part, \(\int_0^t \Delta \tilde{J} dt |_{nM}\), of the total heat current deficit, given by
+Moreover, the second term